Aniket43210/project-2/RUNNING.md

 ```
 You should see `{ "status": "ok", ... }` with model registry details.

+Vercel / serverless note:
+This repository includes multiple FastAPI entrypoints (`app.py`, `index.py`, `server.py`) each exporting the same `app` object.
+Vercel scans for these filenames; you can deploy by pointing Vercel to the project root without additional config.

 ### API key (optional)
 You can require a simple API key via env var.
 If not set, auth is disabled.
 ```cmd